clvrmktg/clvr/content/_index.md

 [features]
-key = "Fast, Secure, and Affordable" headline = "Websites That Work" subhead  = "At Clever, you don’t just get a website — you get solutions that help your business grow."
+key = "Fast, Secure, and Affordable" headline = "Websites That Work" subhead  = "At Clever, you don't just get a website — you get solutions that help your business grow."

 [[features.items]]
 # key = "Responsive"